lemmack/lemmack.github.io/src/pages/about.md

 heroImage: "/placeholder-about.jpg"
 ---

-I am a university student studying Computer Science & Geography and a puppy dad to a little ball of floof.
-My main interests are software development, cybersecurity, futurology, and sustainability.
+I'm a university student studying Computer Science & Geography, and a puppy dad to a little ball of floof.
+My main interests are software development, cybersecurity, futurology, sustainability, and human health.